quadrismegistus/prosodic/README.md

 ### Overview of the IPA transcription process

 PROSODIC first encounters a piece of English or Finnish text.
-It tokenizes that text according to a user-defined tokenizer, set under the option "tokenizer" in *config.txt*, defaulting to splitting lines into words by whitespace and hyphens.
+It tokenizes that text according to a user-defined tokenizer, set under the option "tokenizer" in `config.py`, defaulting to splitting lines into words by whitespace and hyphens.
 In Finnish text, a pure-Python implementation of Finnish IPA-transcription and syllabification is provided, built by Josh Falk.
 In English, the process is more complicated.

 Prosodic annotates a given word in a language it recognizes by interpreting that word as a hierarchical organization of its phonological properties: a word contains syllables; which contain onsets, nuclei, and coda; which themselves contain phonemes.
 For instance, the English word "love" is interpreted: